 This is a primary reason and it is caused by the disproportionate number of waste found inside the pond area.
 It happens because of the overfeeding of fish as well as poor filtration of the water in the pond.
 Another indication of murky water is the existence of inorganic waste.
 These particles heap up at the edge of the pool to make the water cloudy and muddy.

-If you just established a new pond at your backyard or garden, then the water has a possibility to be murky due to the fact that the ecosystem hasn’t settled fully.
+If you just established a new pond in your backyard or garden, then the water has a possibility to be murky due to the fact that the ecosystem hasn’t settled fully.
 This concept is known as “New Pond Syndrome” and it is normal too.
 This can be detected when your pond fishes aren’t eating enough or when they are struggling to breathe in water.
 This can be handled by adding new specific fishes to the pond.

 Inconsistent Growth Of Algae